Body Image

 - Transitions such as moving from home to residence hall, from residence hall to a house/apartment, beginning or ending a significant relationship, and graduation

-- Stay active (walking, dancing, yoga, etc.), regardless of your size.
+- Stay active in ways that bring you joy (walking, dancing, yoga, etc.)

 - Expect normal weekly and monthly changes in weight and shape.